drnic/docker-server-boshrelease/README.md

-# BOSH Release for docker-server
+# Cluster of Docker Servers deployed with BOSH

 Run a cluster of VMs each running Docker server, deployed and managed with BOSH.